-UK to address suspicions that Russia was behind nerve agent spy attack

-(CNN)The British government will be forced on Thursday to address growing suspicions that Moscow may have been behind the attempted assassination of a former Russian spy in a southern English city.
+UK slams 'brazen' attack on Russian spy as Moscow suspicions grow

+London (CNN)UK Home Secretary Amber Rudd condemned the attempted assassination of a former Russian spy and his daughter in England as "cruel" and "brazen" on Thursday, amid growing suspicions that Moscow may have been involved.

-Home Secretary Amber Rudd, who has responsibility for policing in Britain, will appear before Parliament after police declared that a nerve agent was used in the attack on Sergei Skripal and his daughter.
+Police confirmed Wednesday that a nerve agent was used in the attack in the southern English city of Salisbury on Sergei Skripal and his daughter, Yulia, who remain in a critical but stable condition.

-The affair took on a new dimension with the revelation on Wednesday evening that one of the first police officers on the scene had fallen sick and was seriously ill in hospital.
-Police and medical officials insisted that there was no evidence of a widespread danger to public health.
+In a statement to members of Parliament on Thursday, Rudd refused to be drawn on who might have been responsible.

+"The use of a nerve agent on UK soil is a brazen and reckless act -- this was attempted murder in the most cruel and public way," Rudd said.

+"People are right to want to know who to hold to account but if we are to be rigorous in this investigation we must avoid speculation and allow the police to carry on their investigation."

+Rudd said the UK government was committed to "doing whatever we can to bring the perpetrators to justice" and would "act without hesitation as the facts become clearer."

-Skripal, 66, and his daughter Yulia, 33, were found slumped on a bench near a shopping center in Salisbury, southern England on Sunday.
-They remain in a critical condition in hospital as the investigation into how they fell ill gathered pace.
+Skripal, 66, and Yulia, 33, were found slumped on a bench near a shopping center in Salisbury on Sunday.
+A police officer who helped them was also exposed to the nerve agent but his condition has improved.

+Earlier Thursday, Rudd said that Skripal and his daughter were in a "very serious condition" but that the policeman was "talking and engaging."

 In a statement on Wednesday evening Mark Rowley, the head of the counter-terrorism division at London's Metropolitan police, declared a "major incident" and said hundreds of police officers, forensic experts and government chemical analysts were involved in the inquiry.

 Rowley said the attack was being treated as attempted murder, and that Skripal and his daughter were deliberately targeted.

 If a Moscow link were proved, it would plunge relations between the West and Russia to a new low, and would call into question the British government's ability to protect residents of the UK at home.
 Rowley said officers from Wiltshire police, the local force, were providing support to the sick officer and his family.